GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Introduction

 \section{Introduction}

-The pursuit of artificial general intelligence has underscored the significance of 3D spatial understanding as a cornerstone \textit{en route} to higher levels of autonomy, with profound applications in fields such as autonomous driving and embodied agents.
-Despite the substantial progress made with 2D Vision Foundation Models (VFMs) such as CLIP~\cite{CLIP}, DINO~\cite{DINO, DINOv2}, and EVA~\cite{EVA, EVA02}, self-supervised 3D spatial understanding remains relatively uncharted due to the resource intensity of acquiring large-scale 3D datasets and the computational complexity inherent in 3D representations.
+The pursuit of artificial general intelligence has underscored 3D spatial understanding as a cornerstone \textit{en route to} higher levels of autonomy, empowering autonomous systems to perceive, reason about, and interact with complex 3D environments for applications in autonomous driving and embodied agents.
+While Vision Foundation Models (VFMs)—such as CLIP~\cite{CLIP}, DINO~\cite{DINO, DINOv2}, and EVA~\cite{EVA, EVA02}—have pushed the boundaries of 2D visual perception, their extension to self-supervised 3D spatial understanding remains relatively uncharted due to the inherent gap between 2D vision and 3D spatial intelligence.

-3D Semantic Occupancy Prediction aims to produce comprehensive spatial representations through voxel-wise semantic and occupancy predictions, serving as a fundamental task for spatial understanding.
-Conventional supervised methods~\cite{TPVFormer, VoxFormer, OccFormer, Symphonies} heavily depend on extensive 3D annotations, which are costly and labor-intensive to acquire.
-Recent self-supervised approaches~\cite{SelfOcc, OccNeRF, DistillNeRF, GaussianOcc}, inspired by RenderOcc~\cite{RenderOcc}, have sought to alleviate these limitations by utilizing image reprojection consistency~\cite{MonoDepth2} across temporal frames as a form of supervision.
-Nevertheless, these methods still rely on pre-generated 2D segmentation masks as semantic pseudo-labels, which constrains the ability to learn generalizable representations and adapt to out-of-distribution scenarios.
-Furthermore, dense voxel-based modeling hinders capturing high-level contextual semantics within complex scenes and imposes significant computational overhead.
+3D Semantic Occupancy Prediction aims to generate comprehensive spatial cognition by predicting voxel-wise occupancy and semantics, forming a fundamental task for spatial understanding.
+While prevalent supervised methods~\cite{TPVFormer, VoxFormer, OccFormer, Symphonies} have attained superior performance, they heavily depend on extensive 3D annotations, which are costly and labor-intensive to acquire.
+Besides, dense voxel representations impose substantial computational overhead and struggle with capturing high-level contextual relationships attributed to excessive granularity.
+Recent self-supervised approaches~\cite{SelfOcc, OccNeRF, DistillNeRF, GaussianOcc}, inspired by RenderOcc~\cite{RenderOcc}, have sought to alleviate the data constraints by leveraging temporal image reprojection consistency~\cite{MonoDepth2} to provide geometric supervision.
+However, their reliance on pre-computed 2D segmentation pseudo-labels restricts their ability to learn generalizable representations, leaving them prone to out-of-distribution scenarios in real-world applications.